eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

   company_name::special_bounded_sequence_impl<uint32_t, 255>

-For each template the ordering of the tags is not important, the generator will replace based on tags, not positions, all other text is inserted into the generated code verbatim.
-This allows for custom allocators and the like to be added as well.
+For each template, the ordering of the tags is not important, the generator will replace based on tags, not positions, all other text is inserted into the generated code verbatim.
+This enables custom allocators to also be added.

-More information on all command line options can be retrieved by running idlc with the -h option, while loading the idlcxx library:
+For more information on all command line options, run ``idlc`` with the ``-h`` option, while loading the idlcxx library.
+For example:

 .. code:: bash